Diffusion Model in Latent Space for Medical Image Segmentation Task: Abstract

 \section{Abstract}

 Medical image segmentation is essential for supporting clinical diagnosis and treatment planning.
-With growing imaging demands, AI models are increasingly used to improve the accuracy and efficiency of this task.
+With growing imaging demands, artificial intelligence (AI) models are increasingly used to improve the accuracy and efficiency of this task while reducing the workload of radiologists.
 However, traditional approaches often produce a single segmentation mask per input image, limiting the ability to capture uncertainty in the segmentation process.
 Recent advancements in generative models for image generation present new opportunities to address these limitations by enabling the generation of multiple segmentation masks for each input image.
-Nevertheless, the computational complexity and performance of these models remain challenging.
-In this work, we propose MedSegLatDiff, a novel model for medical image segmentation that integrates a diffusion-based model (DM) with a variational autoencoder (VAE) to decouple perceptual data compression and generation processes.
-The VAE compresses input data into a low-dimensional latent space, reducing noise and accelerating learning, while the DM performs segmentation more efficiently within this latent representation.
-Furthermore, we replace the traditional Mean Squared Error (MSE) loss with a weighted Cross-Entropy (WCE) loss in the perceptual mask compression module to enhance the reconstruction of segmentation masks during the encode–decode process, particularly for tiny nodules.
-This design emulates the collaborative segmentation approach of multiple doctors, offering a more robust and reliable performance compared to previous methods that replicate the segmentation patterns of individual practitioners.
+Nevertheless, computational complexity and performance remain key challenges when operating directly in the image domain.
+In this work, we propose MedSegLatDiff, an effective framework for medical image segmentation that integrates a diffusion-based model (DM) with two variational autoencoders (VAEs) to decouple the segmentation process from perceptual data compression.
+Specifically, VAEs compress data into a low-dimensional latent space, reducing noise and accelerating learning, while the DM performs segmentation more efficiently within this latent representation.
+Furthermore, we replace the traditional Mean Squared Error (MSE) loss with a weighted Cross-Entropy (WCE) loss in the perceptual mask compression module, which enhances the reconstruction of segmentation masks during the encode–decode process, particularly for tiny nodules.
+Our designed framework emulates the collaborative segmentation approach of multiple clinicians, resulting in more robust and reliable performance compared to previous methods that model the segmentation patterns of individual practitioners.
 We evaluate our model on three datasets: ISIC-2018, CVC-Clinic, and LIDC-IDRI, demonstrating competitive performance while simultaneously providing the ability to generate confidence maps for deeper analysis by experts.
 Our results show that MedSegLatDiff achieves prominent segmentation performance while offering enhanced interpretability and consistency for clinical applications.